patricoferris/eios/README.md

 ### Future Plans

 Right now effects are not being put to great use.
-Just getting to the point of cross-compiling and running on a simulator and using `eio` the the [gcd](https://github.com/patricoferris/ocaml-dispatch) backend took a bit of effort.
+Just getting to the point of cross-compiling and running on a simulator and using `eio` with the [gcd](https://github.com/patricoferris/ocaml-dispatch) backend took a bit of effort.
 But now that's mostly done, so the future ideas are:

  - Can effects be used to write a cleaner RunLoop ?
  - Could you write some kind of stateful component library with effects a bit like React.js ?